inasafe/inasafe-doc/docs/source/training/intermediate/qgis-inasafe/403-determining-idp-camp-location.rst

 In this module we will take a closer look at the tools we use to perform this GIS analysis, but the process will remain the same.
-As with any proper GIS inquiry, we will follow these steps:
+As with any proper GIS enquiry, we will follow these steps:

 1. Define the problem
 2. Obtain data